 Where Is Your House Built?

-I have lived in four houses as an adult.
-Bobby and I built the middle two.
-And we LOVE building a home together!
-For us, planning and then seeing our plans take shape is thrilling!
-Jesus talked about building houses too!
-No wonder, while He was here on earth he was a builder.
+I’ve lived in four houses as an adult.
+Bobby and I built the middle two, and we loved every part of it!
+Watching a plan take shape into something real is so satisfying.
+Jesus talked about building too—and it’s no surprise, because while He was on earth, He was a builder.

 The Carpenter

-I love the idea that Jesus was an earthly builder!
-The Bible says He was a carpenter (Mark 6:2-3).
+I love the idea that Jesus worked as a builder!
+The Bible tells us He was a carpenter (Mark 6: 2–3).

 The Parable